ibz0q/better-moment-card/README.md

 #### Example:

+You can use locale features by specifying a locale name.

 i.e. `locale: ar` or `{{moment locale=ar}}`

-The code exposes the time frameworks API directly (Luxon) to reduce maintenace overhead, it also exposes granular locale features such as toLocaleString which allows specifying smaller details.
+The code exposes frameworks API directly (Luxon) to reduce maintenace overhead.

+There's granular locale features such as toLocaleString which allows specifying smaller details.

-IF you wish to use this feature, it requires you to read the Luxon documentation around Intl.
+If you wish to use this feature, it requires you to read the Luxon documentation around Intl.

 Here's an example of how you use this API.